ivanpaulovich/dotnet-new-caju/readme.md

 ## Common Issues

-If you have any problems check your .NET Core SDK.
-Today our features are only supported in `2.1.4`+
+Check your .NET Core SDK.
+Our features are only supported in `2.1.4+` SDK.

 ```sh
 $ dotnet --version